ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/DocSpace/Plugins SDK/Usage SDK/Adding Plugin/index.md

 ## Uploading plugins

+> You can upload your own plugins only in the DocSpace on-premises solution.
+In the SaaS solution, this option is unavailable.

 In the DocSpace on-premises solution, the system plugins will be available on the same **Plugins** page.
 But in this case, you also have the option to upload your own plugins.
 To do this:

 1. In the lower left corner, click ![More icon](/assets/images/docspace/more-icon.png) and open the **Settings** page.